 Recreating a Da Vinci piece of art in a tattoo is not easy at all, but with the ever increasing skill of modern tattoo artists, Da Vinci tattoos are on the rise.

-Here's a list of the five most famous artworks by the master:
+Here's a list of six of most famous artworks by the master:

 5. Self-portrait in red chalk (around 1512)